How to travel to Eritrea in 2024

 I have been walking in the center of Asmara at 3am, with many people hanging out outside of the different bars and nobody bothered me.

-In Eritrea, you bump into the occasional intense and slightly aggressive beggar, but more often than not, if noticed by a local, they will approach and tell him to get the hell out.
+In Eritrea, you bump into the occasional intense and slightly aggressive beggar, but more often than not, if noticed by a local, they will approach and tell him to leave you alone.

 Crime in Eritrea is pretty rare, everybody says so, and I never heard of any foreigner saying otherwise.

-Moreover, according to the FCO advice, all Eritrea is safe to go except for the area within 25km of Eritrea’s land borders but that’s because of past conflicts, nothing to worry about today and, in any case, as a tourist, you can’t even go there.
+Moreover, according to the FCO advice, all of Eritrea is safe to go except for the area within 25km of Eritrea’s land borders but, in any case, as a tourist, you are not allowed to go there.

 Taking photos of local people